 Ensure that your child is collected promptly at the agreed time each day; giving us notice if it is a different adult collecting (please get a password from the office).

-Please be aware that there is a late collection charge of £30.00 if you are 15 minutes late to collect your child without notice. (after nursery closure)
+Please be aware that there is a late collection charge of £30.00 if you are more than 15 minutes late to collect your child or late to collect without notice. (after nursery closure)

 Please note that if your child becomes ill during the school day, they will not be able to attend the Tenterfield After School club.